Using Breakdance on Multi-Site

 This option is not enabled by default and should not be enabled unless you have a need for it.
 Before enabling this option, you should understand the potential security implications.
 By default, Breakdance does not apply the_content filter to Breakdance-designed content.
 Enabling this option will make Breakdance run apply_filters(‘the_content’, …) on singular content created with Breakdance.

 When apply_filters(‘the_content’, …) is run, shortcodes are executed.
-If your website displays dynamic data which is provided by users is not sanitized for shortcodes, a user could execute shortcodes.
+If your website displays dynamic data which is provided by users and is not sanitized for shortcodes, a user could execute shortcodes.
 For example, if you allowed users to submit data through a form and then rendered the data inside Breakdance, and then user entered shortcodes into the form, if you enable this option, those shortcodes would be executed.

 This attack is not specific to Breakdance.
 For more details, visit https://www.pritect.net/blog/wordpress-shortcode-injection-attack-vector.